davidgsd/AllScan/README.md

 Use of allmon.ini files has now been removed.
 Node# and AMI Cfgs can now be set on the Cfgs Tab, or if not set there will be read from /etc/asterisk/ rpt.conf and manager.conf.

 **v0.95 2025-08-18**<br>
-Fix issue in last checkin where Connection Status table would not be updated on some nodes with ASL2/HV .ini files.

-**v0.94 2025-08-15**<br>
 Support reading non-default AMI port# from Allmon3 .ini files.
 Discontinue copy of /etc/allmon3/allmon.ini to /etc/asterisk/allmon.ini.php during install as manager.conf should always have valid AMI cfgs.

 **v0.93 2025-05-13**<br>
-Fix bug introduced in v0.90 where for non-logged-in users JavaScript functions would not work.

-**v0.92 2025-05-05**<br>
 When loading main page check if a newer AllScan version is available and if so display a lighting bolt icon link next to the version number in the page header.
 This link then opens the AllScan github page and update instructions.
 JS optimizations to prevent duplicate error messages eg. if node is offline.

 **v0.91 2025-05-04**<br>